Hong Kong Fact Sheet - The Police

 The Service Quality Wing is responsible for spearheading initiatives to improve services provided to both the public and members of the Force and steer excellence in service delivery and quality management Force-wide.
 The Wing comprises three branches: the Performance Review Branch (PRB), the Research and Inspections Branch (RIB) and the Complaints and Internal Investigations Branch (C&IIB).

-The PRB is responsible for developing the Force Strategic Management Framework, staffing the cyclic Strategic Directions and Strategic Action Plans, promoting the Force values and implementing the Force Strategy on Quality of Service.
+The PRB is responsible for developing the Force Strategic Management Framework, staffing the cyclic Strategic Directions, promoting the Force values and implementing the Force Strategy on Quality of Service.

-The RIB is responsible for co-ordinating all general inspection activities as well as conducting thematic studies on issues that may impact on the operation, management and image of the Force.
+The RIB is responsible for co-ordinating all general inspection activities across the organisation as well as conducting thematic studies on issues that may impact on the operation, managementand image of the Force.

 The C&IIB includes the Complaints Against Police Office (CAPO), the Internal Investigations Office (IIO) and the Integrity Audit Action Group (IAAG).
 The CAPO is responsible for the investigation and follow-up action of all complaints made by the public against members of the Force.
 The CAPO’s investigation and handling of reportable complaints is observed, monitored and reviewed by the Independent Police Complaints Council to ensure that all complaints against the Police are fully and impartially investigated.
 The IIO is responsible for the investigation and monitoring of allegations of serious misconduct and corrupt activities against members of the Force, as well as the promotion of the Force Integrated Integrity Management Framework to reinforce the Force values.
 The IAAG conducts proactive investigation against serious misconducts and illegal activities involving Force members, timely identifies and rectifies duty- related systemic risks, and enhances the supervisory accountability.

-Finance, Administration and Planning: The Finance Wing is responsible for the financial management, forensic accounting and support services, stores management and internal audit of the Force.
+Finance, Administration and Planning: The Finance Wing is responsible for the management of financial resources, stores and procurement management, forensic accounting and internal audit of the Force.
 The Administration Wing looks after the management of civilian staff and Force establishment matters.
-The Planning and Development Branch (P&D) is responsible for the strategic property planning of the Force.
-The P&D plans and develops the existing and future Police buildings and facilities to meet public expectation and promote sustainable development through monitoring the infrastructural development and population growth in Hong Kong and the operational needs of the Force.
-It also oversees large-scale maintenance and improvement programmes for all existing Police buildings and facilities to ensure proper maintenance and to enhance their quality, standards, security and operational efficiency.
+The Planning and Development Branch (P&D) strategically plans and manages all property of the Force.
+Through monitoring infrastructural and territorial development plus population growth in Hong Kong and the evolving operational needs of the Force, the P&D plans, designs and augments existing and future Police buildings and facilities to meet public expectation and promote sustainable development.
+It oversees large-scale accommodation improvement or reprovision programmes to ensure capacity enhancement, uplift in the standards, functions and security of workplaces to elevate operational efficiency.

-National Security: The National Security Department (NSD) is responsible for collecting and analysing intelligence and information concerning national security; planning, coordinating and enforcing measures and operations for safeguarding national security; investigating offences endangering national security; conducting counter-interference investigation and national security review; carrying out tasks of safeguarding national security assigned by the Committee for Safeguarding National Security of the HKSAR; and performing other duties and functions necessary for the enforcement of the National Security Law.
+National Security: The National Security Department (NSD) is responsible for collecting and analysing intelligence and information concerning national security; planning, coordinating and enforcing measures and operations for safeguarding national security; investigating offences endangering national security; conducting counter-interference investigation and national security review; carrying out tasks of safeguarding national security assigned by the Committee for Safeguarding National Security of the HKSAR; performing other duties and functions necessary for the enforcement of the National Security Law; and to prevent, suppress and punish acts and activities endangering national security in accordance with the Safeguarding National Security Ordinance, to maintain prosperity and stability of the HKSAR.